SevenStones/azure-CIS-cli-script/README.md

 6.7 - Ensure that Public IP addresses are Evaluated on a Periodic Basis (lists the addresses)

 7.4 - Ensure that 'Unattached disks' are encrypted with 'Customer Managed Key' (CMK) (lists unattached disks)

+10.1 - Ensure that Resource Locks are set for Mission-Critical Azure Resources